vra/easybox/README.md

 ```bash
 pyinstaller.exe -F -w  ./easybox/main.py
 ```
-A execute file namede `main.exe` will be created in `dist` folder, you can directly run it.
+A execute file named `main.exe` will be created in `dist` folder, you can directly run it.
 ```bash
 ./dist/main.exe
 ```